 A locum is a health professional who temporarily takes the place of another health professional for reasons such as vacation, maternity leave or short-term illness.

-Note: See Adding a new provider (Ontario) if the provider you need to add is not a locum.
+📌 Note: Refer to Adding a new provider (Ontario) if the provider you need to add is not a locum.

 You lose access to their billing, schedule, inbox and eBooking.

-Ordered labs will filter to the miscellaneous inbox instead of the provider-specific inbox.
+Ordered labs will be received in the miscellaneous inbox instead of the provider-specific inbox.

 Upcoming appointments must be moved to the locum's schedule.